Film production incentives in the United States: Economic impact

-Critics propose that unilateral or multilateral moratoriums and federal intervention be used to solve these economic inefficiencies.
+Critics of MPIs include the Tax Foundation, which published a 2010 study saying that MPIs "have often escaped routine oversight about benefits, costs and activities" and favor a politically connected industry over other industries.
+Critics propose that unilateral or multilateral moratoriums and federal intervention be used to solve economic inefficiencies created by MPIs.
 For example, in a 2009 article, entertainment attorney Schuyler M. Moore proposed a federal tax credit combined with complete federal preemption of all state-level tax credits in order to halt the states' race into insolvency.

+Content conditions

+Some states that grant significant MPIs have content requirements, limiting grants to films that portray the state in a positive light to benefit state travel and tourism departments.
+Hawaii's MPI program offers one-third more funding to productions that include "Hawaiian terminology in the title" or that promote "Hawaiian scenery, culture, or products" in the film.
+The Tax Foundation argues that "Requiring films to pass a sensitivity test before being granted a credit subsidizes government-approved opinion with taxpayer dollars" and constitutes "some degree of censorship."
+New Mexico bars films with an R rating from receiving credits unless the Private Equity Investment Advisory Committee, a politically appointed board, deems the film "acceptable"; the state committee barred movies deemed culturally insensitive or sexually explicit from receiving tax credits.

 State-by-state cost-benefit analysis

 Some states have attempted to evaluate the economic impact of their movie production incentives to establish whether the benefits outweigh the costs.

 Connecticut

 In 2008, the Connecticut Department of Economic and Community Development released a report on the economic impacts of the state's film production tax incentive program.
 The report concludes the tax incentive program has a "modest" impact on the state's economy, returning $1.07 of real gross state product (RSGP) for every dollar spent (or tax revenue dollar foregone).
 The report also finds that the program in FY2007 stimulated $55.1 million in film production spending, generated $20.72 million in new RGSP, and created 395 full-time equivalent (FTE) jobs.

 An analyst at the Federal Reserve Bank of Boston reached a different conclusion when reviewing the tax incentive program in 2009, finding that the program does not pay for itself and that the economic benefits are short-lived and easily lost if the program is discontinued.

 In the face of 2011 budget shortfalls, Connecticut state legislators are considering ending the tax incentive program to balance the budget.